- Lake Boating Hours: Sunrise to Sunset

 Get your vessel inspected by the United States Coast Guard and if you pass the inspection, receive a free daily lake use pass for your next visit to the Lake.

 Vessel inspection dates are tentatively as follows:

 - Labor Day Weekend

-Visit Vessel Safety Check Website for more information.
+Visit the Vessel Safety Check website for more information.